-As a general rule, Blue smoke is excess lubricating oil present within the engine cylinders during combustion.
+Blue smoke is excess lubricating oil present within the engine cylinders during combustion.
 This oil burns and exits through the exhaust as blue smoke.
 Common causes include too much oil in the crankcase, worn piston rings, or a blown turbo.

 Your burning oil.
 That part is simple.
 Understanding all the different reasons you can have oil in the cylinders is not.
 Here are the things it could be and what to look for…